GFite/purplepaper/finx-io/src/pages/docs/v2/whitepaper/index.md

 Borrowers claim use of tokens in the Credit Pool by possessing FINXC tokens in the wallet that is used to establish the loan.
 Borrowers my acquire FINXC tokens only at the discretion of authorized Debt Service Providers.

+### Capital Flows

+A Capital Flow is a contracted schedule of future transactions.
+Capital Flows are defined in the Flow Contract portion of the Lending Pool Contract.
+Capital Flows define the payment schedule, interest rate, prepayment rules and other events that determine when tokens are exchanged to fulfill the contract(s).

+### Capital Limits

+Capital Limits are a set of rules that govern how currencies flow amongst counterparties (Lenders, Borrowers, Stakeholders).

+### Collateral Pool

+A Collateral Pool is a pool of tokens provided by Borrowers that can be allocated to a loan and taken out against the Lending Pool as collateral.
+Collateral Pool portions may be paired with Credit Pool portions to offset loan collateral deposit requirements.

+The Uniswap V2 swap and flash loan contracts  require matched Collateral to Debt, subject to various measures such as Loan-to-Value and swap pool mechanics that determine interest rates.

+The FINX Protocol adds Credit Pools that can be matched with Collateral Pools in Uniswap V2 swap and flash loan contracts in order to extend crypto lending to corporations.

+### Lending Pool

+A Lending Pool is a pool of tokens that is used to fund loans to Borrowers.
+The Lending Pool is backed by Collateral Pools and Credit Pools.
+Lending Pools generate interest as AAVE v2 contracts.